Epistemic modality: Non-canonical environments and objective epistemic modality

-Lyons 1977 started a long discussion regarding in which environments epistemic modal operators can be embedded and from which environments they are banned.
+In 1977, John Lyons started a long discussion regarding in which environments epistemic modal operators can be embedded and from which environments they are banned.
 He argues that epistemic modal operators compete for the same position as illocutionary operators, such as the assertion operator, question operator or imperative operator.
 According to him this explains why most epistemic modals in English are not acceptable embedded under questions or negation.

 As Lyons finds single lexemes of epistemic modals in English that are used in questions and under negation, he assumes that they must be part of a separate class of epistemic modality–the so called objective epistemic modality, in contrast to subjective epistemic modality—whose operators are considered to be taking the same position in the clause as illocutionary operators.

 Which modal lexemes convey an `objective' epistemic interpretation is subject to much controversy.
 So far most of the authors who are in favour of a distinct class of objective epistemic modal verbs have not explicitly stated which verbs can be interpreted in an `objective' epistemic way and which can only be interpreted in an `subjective' epistemic way.

 It is often assumed that, for languages such as English, Hungarian, Dutch and German, epistemic adverbs only involve a subjective epistemic interpretation and can never be interpreted in an objective epistemic way.

-Since the publication of Lyons' work, a range environments have been suggested from which (subjective) epistemic modals are assumed to be banned.
+Since the publication of Lyons' work, a range of environments have been suggested from which (subjective) epistemic modals are assumed to be banned.
 Most of these non-canonical environments were motivated by data from English: